scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    Out[28]: 104.33813824888766

-When reading states from a trajectory you are often interested in making repeated calls for the same body and center but at several different times. ``M.TrajSet`` works fine for this application, but if the target and center bodies don't change on repeated calls, some optimizations can be made for better performance.
+When reading states from a trajectory you are often interested in making repeated calls for the same body and center but at different times. ``M.TrajSet`` works fine for this application, but if the target and center bodies don't change on repeated calls, some optimizations can be made for better performance.
 The ``M.TrajQuery``